0xTxbi/QuantScrape/README.md

 # QuantScrape

-QuantScrape is my Python-based web scraping API designed for extracting financial data from Google Finance.
-This project aims to provide a streamlined and efficient way to gather essential financial information, supporting quantitative analysis, modeling, and research.
+QuantScrape is my AI-enhanced Python-based web scraping API crafted for extracting financial data.

+This project employs a streamlined and efficient way to gather essential financial information.
+It caters to quantitative analysis, modeling, and research needs.

 ## Features

 - Extracts real-time stock prices, market indices, and other relevant financial data.
 - Designed for ease of integration into quantitative finance applications.
-- Utilizes web scraping techniques to fetch data from Google Finance.

 ## License